New Champions: Plot

 The New Champions consists of Cadet Marvel, Hellrune, Liberty, and Moon Squire who were formerly brainwashed by Hydra.
 (Note: As revealed in Spider-Woman Vol. 8 #10.)
 They arrived at the location where the Brothers Grimm were committing theft.
 They swiftly defeated the brothers, after which Hellrune teleported them back to their respective homes.
 Liberty constructed Star-Spinner while Hellrune had been using magic in search of any biological relatives, which led her to an island in Norway, only to discover it was a trap.
 The New Champions were also teleported to the island after Hellrune summoned them, when zombie Vikings began to emerge.
 The team encountered Fantasma and reunited with Hellrune, witnessing a battle of several other superheroes (consisting of Amaranth Hawlut, Gold Tiger, Hulkette, Kid Juggernaut, Monte, Nightshade and Spider-Boy) fighting off zombie trolls.
 The New Champions realized they, along with Fantasma, had been unintentionally summoned by Hellrune.

+In the third issue, the New Champions butt heads with the previous Champions, whose name they took for their own new group.
+However, the two sides are forced to come together to defeat a common enemy.
+In the fourth issue, the origins of the New Champion member Gold Tiger are explored.
+In the fifth issue, Amaranth returns to aid the team and a romance between two of the characters begins.
+In the sixth issue, the New Champions meet the Avengers, who they have looked up to.
+In the seventh issue, the team responds to an S.O.S from Hellrune, which takes them all the way to London.
+They are introduced to Nightdrifter, who acts as their tour guide.
+In the eighth and final issue, the New Champions enter the land of the dead, and find that Hellrune wants to wake Hela, the goddess of death.